-Even if you switch to a competitive supplier, your bill will still be generated by your local utility company (unless you live in Texas).
+Even if you switch to a competitive supplier, your bill will still be generated by your local utility company.
 You still see the same fees for transmission, distribution, taxes, and other assorted fees, but you'll also see one new one – consumption.

 When you were with the utility company, this information was wrapped up into the transmission and distribution fees.
 But after you choose a competitive supplier because you wanted a multi-year fixed-rate plan, the amount of energy you used during a billing cycle will appear as a new line item on your bill.
 You'll see your competitive supplier mentioned by name, along with the rate you're paying for your electricity or natural gas.

 So when you switch, even though you are technically now paying two entities — your local utility and your supplier – those charges are consolidated into one bill for your convenience.
 To make things even easier, your local utility will still process your payment, including paying your competitive supplier.
 Hence, it's the same bill you've always paid!

 Now are you ready to switch to a competitive supplier like Direct Energy?